Andrew1J/upload-bills/README.md

 # file-upload

-Simple Medical Bill Upload Service using Node and Express
+Simple Medical Bill Upload Service using Node and Express with API Tests

 ## Getting Started
 * Clone the Repository